Your Rights After an Arrest in Dallas County: Everything You Need to Know (Step-by-Step)

 • Faulty breath or blood testing (in DWI cases)

-In Dallas County, strong motions and early evidence review can lead to:
+In Dallas County, strong motions and early evidence review can, in some cases, result in:

 • Reduced charges